Wednesday, August 16, 2017

 Life is opinion.
 If you want to be resilient and tough-minded, this passage is the key to getting there.

-Ryan Holiday's book The Obstacle is the Way is based on this idea that we should not view events as unfortunate, but that we should view ourselves as being able to live up to the challenge.
+Ryan Holiday's book The Obstacle is the Way is based on this idea that we should not view events as unfortunate, but that we should view ourselves as being able to live up to the challenge of whatever life and Nature throws our way.

-I also love that Marcus calls out the true nature of humans - to be virtuous and more specifically, just, disciplined & temperate and wise & intelligent (the 4th cardinal virtue he doesn't necessarily list, but it is courage).
+I also love that Marcus calls out the true nature of humans, which is to be virtuous and more specifically, just, disciplined and temperate and wise and intelligent.

 (see also Citadel p.
 36, 68, 122)